Inland Spousal/Common-Law Partner Sponsorship: Open Work Permit Pilot Program

 The holder of an open work permit can work for any Canadian employer, without first having a confirmed offer of employment.
 An open work permit is not job-specific.
 These work permits are valid for two years or until the date that the applicant’s passport expires, whichever comes first.

 This pilot program was first introduced for a period of 12 months in December, 2014.
-It has been extended until December 21, 2017.
+It has since been extended until the regulatory changes are completed to implement the pilot as permanent policy.

 In order to be issued an open work permit, the following criteria must be met: